mhurd/kubernetes/README.md

 ```bash
 kubectl -n kube-system describe secret $(kubectl -n kube-system get secret | grep mhurd | awk '{print $1}')
 ```
-You should now be able to log into the dashboard by hitting the IP address of you master node on your main network at the correct port (remember to use https).
+You should now be able to log into the dashboard by hitting the IP address of your master node on your main network at the correct port (remember to use https), e.g. https://192.168.1.228:30350.

 ## Useful commands
 1. Show kubelet start-up details